Books in press

 Charlotte Greenhalgh, ‘Bush Cinderellas: Young New Zealanders and Romance at the Movies, 1919-1939’, New Zealand Journal of History, 44, 1, 2010, pp. 1-21.

-Charlotte Greenhalgh, ‘Labour after Labour: Negotiating Caring for Children and Paid Work’, in Renata Kokanović and Paula A. Michaels, eds, Paths to Parenthood: Emotions on the Journey through Pregnancy, Childbirth, and Early Parenting, Palgrave McMillan, forthcoming 2018.
+Charlotte Greenhalgh, ‘Labour after Labour: Negotiating Caring for Children and Paid Work’, in Renata Kokanović and Paula A. Michaels, eds, Paths to Parenthood: Emotions on the Journey through Pregnancy, Childbirth, and Early Parenting, Palgrave Macmillan, forthcoming 2018.

 Charlotte Greenhalgh, ‘Love in Later Life: Old Age, Marriage and Social Research in Mid-Twentieth-Century Britain’, in Alana Harris and Timothy Jones, eds, Love and Romance in Britain, 1918-1970, Palgrave Macmillan, 2014, pp. 144-160.